-A Suspected Technical Support Phone Scam refers to the act of a third party (usually unaffiliated with a software vendor) who may attempt to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats in order to make money.
-The most common way that these scammers try and lure their victims is by making unsolicited phone calls or through the use of false advertisements to gain control of one's computer.
-In many cases the third party may misrepresent themselves or their company by claiming to be the original software vendor or an official support agent or representative.
+A Suspected-Third Party Technical Support Scam is an act where a third party, often unaffiliated with a software vendor, attempts to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats to make money.
+These scammers try to lure their victims using false advertisements to gain control of a user's computer.
+The user needs to make sure remote computer access is secure.

 How do these schemes work?

 These scammers usually make unsolicited calls to their targets, claiming they are technical support representatives from well-known software companies, like Microsoft or reputable antivirus companies like Trend Micro, Norton or McAfee.

 They may also advertise technical support on the web, offering to fix computer problems or sell software licenses.
 To deceive users, these representatives will try to convince them that they can resolve issues or malware problems and often request remote access to their computer.
 Once granted with remote access, they can now install their own malware or perform other malicious activities to hijack the computer and demand payment for their so-called "services".

 While there are legitimate third-party technical support organizations that provide PC services like malware remediation and cleanup, it is crucial to research them first before allowing remote computer access.

 A legitimate service always identifies themselves as third-party technical support provider and verify any claims of official representation or partnership with a vendor directly with the vendor themselves.

 Here are some tips to protect yourself:

 - Never share credit card or financial information to anyone unless you are 100% confident you are working with your software provider.
 Scammers may use phone directories to know your personal information.